H-Mahmud-RU/CCDSMLP_GroupC/README.md

-This repository is created to test the basics of using github dataset into google colab.
+This repository is created to exwcute the task assign to the Group C of CCDSMLP conducted by NOAMI.